AMaestroG/condadodecastilla.com/docs/js-modules-overview.md

 # JavaScript Modules Overview

 This document summarizes the purpose of the main JavaScript files present in the repository after consolidation.
+The translation system has been simplified: `js/lang-bar.js` now checks the URL for a `lang` parameter and loads Google Translate automatically, so flag links are no longer required.

 | File | Description |
 |------|-------------|